sonirico/sonirico.github.io/_posts/2016-07-11-met-jeyll-bye-wordpress.markdown

 just a good-looking piece of HTML content.
 The how, lies on markdown and Jekyll.

 **[Markdown][markdown-site]** is a powerful text-to-HTML conversion tool.
-Instead of writing large and boring fragments of HTML tags, users have to memorize certains formats to write down along your content.
+Instead of writing large and boring fragments of HTML code, users have to memorize certains formats to write down along their content.
 On the other hand, [Jekyll][jekyll-docs] is a blog-aware Ruby-based static site generator.
 To summarize, it gets text files as input and generates and entire folder-structured website.